Gentle Baby Balm with Tallow

 Gentle and moisturizing, baby balm with tallow is exactly what your little one’s skin craves!
-It’s simple to make and will provide lasting nourishment to keep their skin healthy.
+It’s simple to make and will provide lasting nourishment to keep their skin healthy and smooth.

 Two glass jars of baby balm on a wooden surface with a white towel and blue cloth diaper.

-Various uses – This is the perfect diaper cream, nipple balm, or all-purpose moisturizer for babies, children, and mothers!
+• Versatile balm that works as a diaper cream, nipple balm, and all-purpose moisturizer for babies, children, and mothers!

 Benefits of Baby Balm